shwethareddy0/professional-README-generator/generated-readme.md

   - [Tests](#tests)
   - [Questions](#questions)
   ## Installation
-sgdsfag
+To install necessary dependencies, run the following command:

+   npm i
   ## Usage
-asfgasfg
+fgsfg
   ## License
-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.
   ## Contributing
-asdgfsadg
+asdgasd
   ## Tests
-sgasfg
+sgsag
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at gsafgasg.
-You can find more of my work at [dgfkdgf](https://github.com/dgfkdgf).
+  If you have any questions about the repo, open an issue or contact me directly at dfd@yahoo.com.
+You can find more of my work at [dfdsf](https://github.com/dfdsf).